Skip to main content

 What are project transactions?

 A transaction is created for each timesheet, cash expense, travel expense, office expense and bill disbursement line entered against a project.
+There are other transactions types that are system generated, like Balance and Unearned Income.

 The project transactions list shows all transactions entered against a project.

-Getting to Project Transactions
+The Project Transactions List

 From the project details screen: